HIPAA Compliant Two-Way SMS: Everything You Need to Know

 Conclusion

 Two-way SMS transforms patient communication from broadcast announcements to real conversations.
 Patients can reply.
-Clinics can respond faster than phone calls.
+Clinics can respond faster than phone calls allow.
 Efficiency improves.
 Patient satisfaction increases.

-The compliance framework is straightforward: consent, encryption (at-rest and in-transit), audit logging, RBAC access controls, and documented retention policies.
-HIPAA doesn't prohibit two-way SMS—it requires that you do it securely.
+The compliance framework is clear: signed BAA, encryption in transit (TLS 1.3) and at rest (256-bit AES), audit logging, role-based access controls, and documented retention policies.
+HIPAA does not prohibit two-way SMS -- it requires that you do it securely with a platform that signs a BAA and demonstrates its safeguards.

 Implementing two-way SMS takes 6-8 weeks with a dedicated team.
-Start with pilot (200 patients, appointment reminders), measure results, then scale.
-AI-powered routing comes in Phase 2 and dramatically improves efficiency.
+Start with a pilot of 200 patients using appointment reminders, measure results, then scale.
+AI-powered routing comes in Phase 2 and meaningfully improves throughput without adding staff.

-For health systems serious about patient engagement, two-way SMS is no longer a "nice to have"—it's a competitive necessity.
-Patients demand it.
-Staff efficiency improves 30-40%.
+For health systems serious about patient engagement, two-way SMS is no longer optional.
+Patients expect it.
+Staff efficiency improves.
 Clinical outcomes improve through better adherence monitoring and faster triage.
+The organizations that move now will be better positioned as this becomes the standard of care for patient communication.

 Related Articles:

 Ready to transform patient communication?
-Book a Demo with FRANSiS™ and see how two-way SMS improves patient satisfaction, reduces phone calls, and keeps your organization compliant.
+Book a Demo with FRANSiS™ and see how two-way SMS improves patient satisfaction, reduces phone calls, and supports your HIPAA compliance program with a signed BAA included.

 Sign up for our mailing list for insights, perks, and more!